 On the other hand, the time it takes to set up a subsidiary can vary greatly.
 Many types of corporations also require a resident director in Canada, which complicates the process.
 In some cases, setting up a subsidiary can take three to six weeks or more (if all paperwork is complete and there are no delays).
 The process must be completed before you begin recruiting, hiring, and onboarding.

-Pro #4: Guarantee compliance with local employment laws and regulations.
+4. Guarantee compliance with local employment laws and regulations

 For example, an employer of record will implement proper hiring practices, help you issue detailed employment contracts, file local taxes, and ensure you offer compliant and competitive employee benefits packages.

-An EOR assumes complete and sole legal responsibility for the employees it hires on your behalf.
+When an EOR employs your Canadian workers, it assumes full legal responsibility for those employees.
 Therefore, working with an employer of record can eliminate employment-related risks and liabilities and shield your business from costly legal conflicts.

 This is a significant benefit when considering employer of record pros and cons, especially when comparing an EOR vs PEO.

-Pro #6: Reduce administrative burdens and free up your internal resources.
+6. Reduce administrative burdens and free up your internal resources

 Hiring internationally opens up a much larger and more diverse talent pool.
 With experience hiring top talent in the foreign market you wish to enter, an employer of record will know where to find the best candidates and how to attract them!
 As a result, you can enhance the quality of your workforce and boost your competitive advantage.